Employment Compensation Claim Specialists

 Our specialist employment law solicitors can advise on how to dismiss someone fairly as well as dealing with situations where Unfair Dismissal has occurred.
 Following correct procedure is essential.
 Statistics show approximately 97% of employers lose unfair dismissal compensation claims by failing to follow procedure.
 Employment tribunals rarely award costs against either party.
 Parties normally bear their own costs in Unfair Dismissal Employment Tribunal Claims.

-For specialist legal advice from an expert Unfair Dismissal Solicitor contact our Salisbury, Andover or Amesbury offices today.
+For specialist legal advice from an expert Unfair Dismissal Solicitor contact our Salisbury, Andover, Fordingbridge or Amesbury offices today.